CS5008Fall2025/homework-sorts-NHazelJ/Report.md

 ![27.
 Remove Element LeetCode Question](RemoveElement27LC.png)

 ## Deeper Thinking
 Sorting algorithms are still being studied today.
 They often include a statistical analysis of data before sorting.
 This next question will require some research, as it isn't included in class content.
 When you call `sort()` or `sorted()` in Python 3.6+, what sort is it using?
+Both list.sort() and sorted() use Timsort, a stable, adaptive hybrid of merge sort and insertion sort that exploits already-sorted “runs” in the data.
+The official Sorting HOWTO explicitly describes Python’s sort as Timsort and notes that it benefits from existing order.[9][10]

 #### Visualize
 Find a graphic / visualization (can be a youtube video) that demonstrates the sort in action.
+video - of Tim Sort - https://www.youtube.com/watch?v=NVIjHj-lrT4

 #### Big O
 Give the worst and best case time-complexity, and examples that would generate them.
+Best case: O(n) when the input is already monotone (e.g., increasing [1,2,3,4,…] or even decreasing [9,8,7,…]).
+Timsort detects long, monotonic runs and either reuses or reverses them in linear time.
+Average case: O(n log n) on typical, partially ordered or random inputs.
+Worst case: O(n log n); highly fragmented run structures force near full merge behavior.
 <hr>

 ## References